MAGALA-RICHARD/apsimNGpy-documentations/doc/instantiating.rst

 .. note::

-   loading default simulations ApsimModel requires only the name of the default template model these templates are stored in '../Examples' folder
+   loading default simulations while using ``ApsimModel`` requires only the name of the default template model without the suffix: ``.apsimx`` these templates are stored in '../Examples' folder
     available models at the time of this writing include the followings;
     ['UnderReview/SoilTemperature/SoilTemperature.apsimx',
      'UnderReview/SoilTemperature/SoilTemperatureExample.apsimx',